Ribodou/music-list-generator/README.md

 then\
 sudo apt-get install mediainfo mplayer\
 \
-You also have to be able to use import sqlite3 with python 3.
+You also have to be able to use "import sqlite3" with python 3:\
+sudo apt-get install sqlite3\
+\
+Feel free to report any problem.